The Parent’s Guide to Chiropractic Care

 - And More

-To see if chiropractic care is right for your child, the chiropractors at The Joint Chiropractic will perform a consultation, examination and if necessary, refer you out for diagnostic imaging such as x-ray or MRI.
+To see if chiropractic care is right for your child, the chiropractors at West Chiropractic & Wellness will perform a consultation, examination and if necessary, refer you out for diagnostic imaging such as x-ray or MRI.
 Based on the findings of our chiropractic exam and consultation, your doctor of chiropractic may elect to co-treat your child with other healthcare professionals such as your pediatric physician.

 To find a local chiropractor and to learn more about how chiropractic care can help children, contact or visit one of our chiropractic offices today, to speak with a licensed doctor of chiropractic.